maielo/pdftk-fill-pdf/README.md

 # pdftk-fill-pdf

+You MUST to have installed `pdftk` (https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/)

 - fills special characters in native language (except Asian, Arabian) ✔️
-- fills multiple form fields using same acro name ✔️
+- fills multiple form fields using same acrofield name ✔️
+- handles checkboxes ✔️
 - handles `undefined` and `null` values with empty string ✔️
-- all asynchronous to not blocking main thread ✔️
+- all asynchronous ✔️
-- return `Buffer` ✔️
+- returns `Buffer` ✔️
-- handles checkboxes ✔️
 - lightweight and no dependencies ✔️
 - exposes `pdftk` and `xfdf` for customization ✔️
 - written in typescript ✔️

-## Usage
+#### Install

 ```
 npm i pdftk-fill-pdf
 ```

+## Examples

 #### basic usage